AdobeDocs/experience-cloud.en/help/mobile-android-implementation/analytics.md

 ## Prerequisites

 You should have already completed the lessons in the [Configure Launch](launch-create-a-property.md) section.
-In that section, you already configured your tracking server and report suite ID(s).
+In that section, you added the Analytics extension and  configured your tracking server and report suite ID(s).

 ## Lifecycle Metrics and Adobe Analytics

 Lifecycle metrics are environment-based metrics and dimensions that can be easily enabled in an app using the Experience Platform SDK.
-A quick line of code nets you a host of information, as described in the [documentation](https://marketing.adobe.com/resources/help/en_US/mobile/android/metrics.html).

 Lifecycle metrics are enabled by the Core extension, which you added to the app in the earlier lessons.
 These metrics and dimensions, including environment- and app-specific metrics like app version, number of engaged users, OS version, time parting, days since last use, etc. can be very helpful in the analysis of your app, especially as you build Analytics segments from them to apply to all of your reports.
+The full list of metrics is available in the [documentation](https://marketing.adobe.com/resources/help/en_US/mobile/android/metrics.html).

-### Viewing the Analytics LifeCycle Hit
+### Viewing the Analytics Lifecycle Hit

 Although you can see the Lifecycle hits in any debugging program/packet sniffer, we will simply show them in the Android Studio debugging console.
+In fact, you've already added them!

-1. Having added your Lifecycle code in the Launch section of the tutorial, build and run your project in Android Studio so that it launches the simulator
+1. Build and run your project in Xcode so that it launches the simulator
-1. In the Android Studio debugging console, type `lifecycle` into the filter at the bottom to limit what shows up, and then scroll to the bottom of the entries
+1. In the Xcode debugging console, type `lifecycle` into the filter at the bottom to limit what shows up, and then scroll to the bottom of the entries
 1. Notice the `Analytics request was sent with body` section
-1. See values in the hit, including things like AppID, CarrierName, DayOfWeek, DaysSinceFirstUse, and other metrics/dimensions listed in the documentation
+1. Lifecycle metrics include things like AppID, CarrierName, DayOfWeek, DaysSinceFirstUse, and other metrics/dimensions listed in the [documentation](https://marketing.adobe.com/resources/help/en_US/mobile/android/metrics.html)

 <!--![Lifecycle Hit Debugging](images/android/mobile-analytics-lifecycleHitDebugging.png)-->